 - Natural Remedies for Acid Reflux in Children

-- Foods to Prevent Gastroesophageal Reflux Disease in Child
+- Foods to Prevent Gastroesophageal Reflux Disease in Your Child

 A well-balanced diet and nutrition are very important for the proper growth and development of your child.
-However, if your child refuses to eat, throws up often, complains of stomach aches, have recurrent bouts of sore throats or other such symptoms, there is a likelihood that your child may be suffering from acid reflux or gastroesophageal reflux disease.
-Know more about this problem in children and what all you can do to effectively manage this condition in your child.
+However, if your child refuses to eat, throws up often, complains of stomach aches, has recurrent bouts of sore throats, or other such symptoms, there is a likelihood that your child may be suffering from acid reflux, or gastroesophageal reflux disease.
+Read on to know more about this problem in children, and what you can do to effectively manage this condition in your child.

-Acid reflux or gastroesophageal reflux disease (GERD), is a digestive ailment that may affect babies and children equally.
-In most cases, this problem may get better by the time your child turns three years.
-However, some children may keep battling with it for a longer period and this may affect the growth of the child and may cause harm to their oesophagus.
+Acid reflux, or gastroesophageal reflux disease (GERD), is a digestive ailment that may affect babies and children equally.
+In most cases, this problem may get better by the time your child turns three years old.
+However, some children may keep battling with it for a longer period, and this may affect the growth of the child, and cause harm to the oesophagus.

 What Causes Gastroesophageal Reflux in Children?